casper-network/docs/source/docs/casper/workflow/delegate.md

 1. You meet all prerequisites listed [here](setup.md), including having a valid `node-address` and the Casper command-line client
 2. You have previously [deployed a smart contract](/dapp-dev-guide/building-dapps/sending-deploys.md) to a Casper network

-The workflow will take you through two additional prerequisites before sending the [delegation request](/workflow/delegate/#executing-the-delegation-request):
+The workflow will take you through two additional prerequisites before sending the [delegation request](/workflow/delegate/#sending-the-delegation-request):

-3. Building the delegation contract or Wasm to execute on the network
+3. Building the delegation Wasm to execute on the network
 4. Getting the public key of a validator on the network

 ### Building The Delegation Wasm {#building-the-delegation-wasm}